About Our Clinic

 When should I get my hearing tested?

-Usually, individuals do not seek out their audiologist until a hearing problem is noticed.
+Usually, individuals do not seek out their hearing care professional until a hearing problem is noticed.
 For example, his/her spouse complaining about the TV being too loud, or difficulty understanding speech in background noise.
-Although a hearing test at that time is recommended, a baseline is also a recommended starting point so that change in hearing can be determined
+Although a hearing test at that time is recommended, a baseline is also a recommended starting point so that change in hearing can be determined.

-Additional testing may be recommended by your audiologist depending on case history and audiometric results.
+Additional testing may be recommended by your hearing care professional depending on case history and audiometric results.
 Once hearing loss or tinnitus is determined, an audiometric test every two years is recommended (sooner if any of the above is applicable).

 How often should I have my hearing tested?

-Do I need a referral to see an audiologist?
+Do I need a referral to see a hearing aid practitioner?

 Why do I have ear wax and what is the best way to get it out of my ears?